 Controlled group of corporations.
 A controlled group of corporations is subject to special rules for the equipment leasing exclusion.
 See section 465(c) of the Internal Revenue Code.

 Special exception for qualified corporations.
-A qualified corporation is not subject to the at-risk limits for any qualifying business carried on by the corporation.
-Each qualifying business is treated as a separate activity.
+A qualified corporation is not subject to the at-risk limits for any qualifying business carried

 Qualified corporation.
 A qualified corporation is a closely held corporation, defined earlier, that is not: